mjehrhart/sam-rust-template/README.md

 <img width="50%" alt="images/Screen Shot 2022-05-11 at 10.04.38 AM_gOO0tQxBTQudo5Re.png" src="https://raw.githubusercontent.com/mjehrhart/assets/main/images/Screen Shot 2022-05-11 at 10.04.38 AM_gOO0tQxBTQudo5Re.png">

 #### template.yaml
 Note the CodeUri points to the build/ directory.
-This is where the bootstrap file be put.
+This is where the bootstrap file will be put.
 So the CodeUri points to the location of the bootstrap for that function.

 <img width="50%" alt="images/Screen Shot 2022-05-10 at 10.00.09 AM_NDCdNwvovL0Tjp0Y.png" src="https://raw.githubusercontent.com/mjehrhart/assets/main/images/Screen Shot 2022-05-10 at 10.00.09 AM_NDCdNwvovL0Tjp0Y.png">

+updated 05/14/2022